 Men Are Stupid

 When it comes to socking them out of the ballpark, its better to be a woman than a man because men are stupid.
 Unless they are savvy, the vast majority of men are hugely vulnerable to a direct approach from a pretty girl.
 Its absolutely fucking ridiculous in fact and it made me never want to trust women online unless you first validate their existance via a webcam session.
+Social metadata validation cannot be trusted and even when you video validate they could have hired a prostitute to play the part.

 I am sorry to tell you this dear reader, but that cute girl you are talking to on Twitter, the who connected to you on Linkedin and who shared their private Facebook profile with you is definitely a dude.
 He is more than likely trying to social engineer some information out of you, or influence you for some nefarious purpose.